meerageorge/DUSTMAKER/README.md

 ## Creation of GUI:

-		1. An otl is imported to change they density of dust and visualization hou.hda.installFile("/SCORPION/PYTHON/WALK_DUST/FINAL_CODE/DUST_PARMS.otl") gui_parm_nodes=cntxt.createNode("DUST_PARMS","DUST_PARM")
+		1. An otl is imported to change the density of dust and visualization hou.hda.installFile("/SCORPION/PYTHON/WALK_DUST/FINAL_CODE/DUST_PARMS.otl") gui_parm_nodes=cntxt.createNode("DUST_PARMS","DUST_PARM")

-		2. Created graphical user interface with pyside
+		2. I have created a graphical user interface for this tool with pyside

 		3. Window title is 'DUST MAKER' with a horse gallop icon